Extreme heat and floods are back in the Midwest. How does climate change play in?

 This story was produced in partnership with Harvest Public Media, a collaboration of public media newsrooms in the Midwest.
 It reports on food systems, agriculture and rural issues.

-Nebraska Public Media’s Brian Beach of Nebraska Public Media and Iowa Public Radio’s Grant Gerlock and Sheila Brummer contributed to this report.
+Nebraska Public Media’s Brian Beach and Iowa Public Radio’s Grant Gerlock and Sheila Brummer contributed to this report.